geosoft-as/jpwls/README.md

 ## jpwls

-jpwls is a Java web service or a Java library that implements the [OSDU](https://osduforum.org/OSDU) PWLS standard.
+jpwls is an implementation of the [OSDU](https://osduforum.org/OSDU) PWLS standard, either as a _REST API web service_ or a _Java library_.

 ## OSDU Practical Well Log Standard (PWLS)